RicoSuter/Namotion.Reflection/README.md

 ### C# 8 nullability reflection

-With the `TypeWithContext` class you can reflect on the nullability of properties, fields, method parameters and return types which will be available when compiling with the C# 8 compiler with the Nullable Reference Types feature enabled.
+With the `ContextualType` class you can reflect on the nullability of properties, fields, method parameters and return types which will be available when compiling with the C# 8 compiler with the Nullable Reference Types feature enabled.

 Given the following test class with some C# 8 nullability annotations (?):